davidjohnbaker1/whocountsasamusician/drafts/PaperOutline.markdown

 * Cite own work on Wagner and listening
 * Cite other research that says that there is too much on performance
 * Make sure to include Eric Clarke stuff that is relevant

+### Want People to walk away thinking

+* Better understanding of math behind LVM
+* That we shouldn't think of musicality this way
+* They want to participate in conversation of modeling